rogerburton/curiosity/content/documentation/smart.md

 updated or deleted.
 Before the creation of a document, the data are only "*form data*".

-A document is always issued: first created, then sent to one or more recipents .
+A document is always issued: first created, then sent to one or more recipents.
 The issuer of a document is always presumed to have accepted its terms.

 The business rules concern (almost) only the creation of a document.
 And the life cycle of the business process in which this document takes place.
 The